learn-co-curriculum/dsc-ai-academy-semester1-capstone/README.md

 * **Results:** Describing the findings of hypothesis tests and/or confidence intervals
   * You need run at least one hypothesis test or create at least one confidence interval.
   * For a business audience, make sure you connect any results from these statistical procedures to real-world implications.
 You do not need to get into the details of how hypothesis testing or confidence intervals work, but rather make sure to interpret the results of the analyses and its implications on the business problem.
+  * Your statistical analyses should pair with *at least one* of the visualizations you created under Data Communication.
 * **Limitations:** Identifying the limitations and/or uncertainty present in your analysis
   * This could include data collection concerns, assumptions of missing data, etc.
   * In general, this should be more in-depth for a data science audience and more surface-level for a business audience.
 * **Recommendations:** Interpreting the statistical results and limitations in the context of the business problem
   * What should stakeholders _do_ with this information?

+Make sure to pair at least one visualization with a statistical analyses here.
+This could, for example, correspond to showing boxplots of two groups in the sample as a lead in to a two sample t-test.

 #### Exceeds Objective